 Combine automated and manual monitoring

 Automated services won’t find 100% of mentions.
 For example, they can’t extract reviews from closed groups on social networks or reviews that don’t mention the name of your company.
-Therefore, it is better to do reputation monitoring both automatically and manually.
+Therefore, it is better to do brand reputation monitoring both automatically and manually.

 Where and how to carry out manual monitoring: